melekmoalla/holbertonschool-validation/module2_task4/README.md

 - `make test`: Test the application by sending HTTP requests.
 - `make unit-tests`: Tests the application by sending HTTP requests.
 - `make integration-tests`: Tests the application by sending HTTP requests.
-- `check`: Tests the application by sending HTTP requests.